Sample Dashboard

 Investor Packet keeps finished materials close.
 Investor Preview shows what a VC sees before the founder ships the deck.

-What changes as Sarah works
+What changes as Sarah works.

 Tomorrow morning, when Sarah re-uploads after fixing Slide 7, the headline updates.
-If the fix lands, one fix away becomes investor visible with two lenses left to be raise-ready.
+If the fix lands, “one fix away” becomes “investor visible with two lenses left to be raise-ready.”
 The plan adjusts.
 The Coach remembers what changed.
 The dashboard is not a snapshot.
 It is the page Sarah opens every morning of her raise.

 Upload your deck, run the analysis, and land in My Vault with your own status, blocker, and lens state.
-Included with any analysis.